kimai/kimai/var/docs/README.md

 - [Installation](installation.md) - instructions about several installation methods
 - [Importing data](migration_v1.md) - how to import your timesheets from Kimai v1
 - [Emails](emails.md) - transport configuration and handling of emails
+- [REST API](emails.md) - transport configuration and handling of emails